 Well, maybe, but there’s a couple issues.
 First, it’s really hard to tell whether the benefits of the tea or extracts is down to the tea magic, or simply because Green Tea actually has a fair bit of caffeine in it, which is well supported to aid in fat loss to a small degree (8).
 Then we also have the issue that fat loss ‘caused’ by green tea in research is generally not clinically significant (9), meaning that it’s barely present at all and you’d probably be better off looking a little closer at your diet and exercise approaches.

-If you like green tea, that’s awesome, but it’s not going to help your fat loss much at all.
+If you like green tea, that’s grand, but it’s not going to help your fat loss any.

 CLA showed a ton of promise when it first came to market.
 It’s a fat which is naturally occurring in beef and some dairy products, and owing to its effects on glucose metabolism it can help rats shed fat like nobody’s business.